What Does Chardonnay Taste Like?

 Chardonnay Taste Per Region

 There`s no best Chardonnay region as the wine differs strongly depending on the climate and region.
 Therefore, it makes sense to group Chardonnay wines into warm climate and cold climate wines.
-You can find the two types of Chardonnay in these wine regions.
+You can find the two types of cool climate Chardonnay in these wine regions.

 Cold Climate Chardonnay: